 Many homes are entirely sheathed in plywood or oriented strand board (OSB) during framing, however not every sheathed wall is a shear wall.

-Hold downs have specific fastener and bolt diameter requirements and often must be mounted within a specific height range above the floor.
+Hold downs have specific bolt diameter requirements (typically 5/8" or bigger) and often must be mounted within a specific height range above the floor.

 Nails through the panels into the studs are typically 8d gun nails.
 Ring shank may be specified.
 Occasionally 10d nails may be specified.
 Other fasteners (like yellow deck screws!) may not have adequate shear strength.